galaktose/AlienVSZombie/PART1.md

     - replaced array based map generation with vectors.
 2. Alien not moving
     - added + 1/ - 1 to the map container to be able to move the A char
-3. Alien going out of bounds
+3. Alien going out of bounds(lower bound and right border)
     - (to be solved)
-4. Failed to acquire Swimsuit Hoshino
-    - Hinata acquired.